AG Fox Joins with Other AGs in Asking Equifax to Disable Fee-Based Monitoring Services; MT Joins Multi-State Investigation of Company

 “We believe continuing to offer consumers a fee-based service in addition to Equifax’s free monitoring services will serve to only confuse consumers who are already struggling to make decisions on how to best protect themselves in the wake of this massive breach,” the attorneys general wrote.
 “Selling a fee-based product that competes with Equifax’s own free offer of credit monitoring services to victims of Equifax’s own data breach is unfair, particularly if consumers are not sure if their information was compromised.”

 The attorneys general also said that, although Equifax has agreed to waive credit freeze fees for those who would otherwise be subject to them – which includes Montana residents – the other two credit bureaus, Experian and Transunion, continue to charge fees for security freezes.
 The attorneys general said that Equifax should be taking steps to reimburse consumers who incur these fees to completely freeze their credit.

 The attorneys general emphasized that the breach has also caused considerable consumer confusion, which could lead breach victims, who are already vulnerable, to inadvertently sign up for a costly program instead of the free service, and that consumers, who are at no fault in this situation, should not have to pay anyone to completely freeze their credit.
-Click here to view today’s letter.
+Click here to open PDF document to view today’s letter.

 On a related note, Attorney General Fox announced Montana has joined a multi-state investigation to learn more about the circumstances that led to the breach, the reasons for the months-long delay between the breach and the company’s public disclosure, what protections the company had in place at the time of the breach and how the company intends to protect consumers affected by the breach.